ARMmbed/mbed-os-5-docs/docs/program-setup/mbed_targets.md

   - EFM32 is not allowed in extra_labels
   EFM32GG990F1024:
   - macros found, and is not allowed
-  - default_lib not found, and is required
+  - c_lib not found, and is required
   - device_has not found, and is required
   EFM32GG_STK3700:
   - progen found, and is not allowed